Recognition of Photographic Achievement (ROPA)

 The Recognition of Photographic Achievement (ROPA) Distinctions were established in February 1997 for the purpose of recognizing PSA member's photography achievements in PSA-recognized International Exhibitions.
-PSA members in good standing may apply for ROPA Distinctions and, when approved, the member can use the ROPA acronym letters (PPSA, EPSA, MPSA, and GMPSA) after their name.
+PSA members in good standing may apply for ROPA Distinctions and, when approved, the member can use the ROPA acronym letters (PPSA, EPSA, MPSA, GMPSA, GMPSA/b, GMPSA/s, GMPSA/g, GMPSA/p) after their name.
 The PPSA and EPSA certificates are presented at the Opening Ceremony and the MPSA and GMPSA plaques are presented at the Honors Banquet of the PSA Annual Conference (in the year following approval of the ROPA application).
 See also: PSA FAQs.

 Requirements: Applications must be made by June 1 in order to ensure presentation at that year's PSA Annual Conference in September.
+Applications for the new GMPSA /b, /s, /g, and /p distinctions have until July 1, for 2015 only.
 In order to qualify for any of the ROPA Distinctions the following proof of acceptances in PSA-recognized International Exhibitions is required:

 Star Ratings certificates required: A copy of the qualifying PSA Star Rating certificate(s) must accompany each application.
 Only the highest-level Star Rating certificate in each Division is required.
 Any Star Rating certificate from any PSA Division can be used.